 Buying a franchise can be a quick way to set up your own business without starting from scratch.
-But there are also a number of drawbacks.
+There are many benefits of franchising but there are also a number of drawbacks to consider.

 Ten advantages of franchising

 - The risk of business failure is reduced by franchising.
 Your business is based on a proven idea.
 You can check how successful other franchises are before committing yourself.

 - Products and services will have already established a market share.
 Therefore there will be no need for market testing.

 - You can use a recognised brand name and trade mark.
 You benefit from any advertising or promotion by the owner of the franchise - the 'franchisor'.